jstremme/trex-cv-experiments/README.md

 ### About

 This repository contains proof of concept code and instructions for analyzing video footage from [Levin lab](https://ase.tufts.edu/biology/labs/levin/) using the [trex](https://github.com/mooch443/trex) computer vision tool.
 Video data of deformed tadpole experiments was provided by Vaibhav Pai.
 After receiving access to this data, follow the sections below to build the environment to install and run trex, then analyze the deformed tadpole videos with the trex tool.
+Note that trex comes with [tgrabs](https://trex.run/docs/parameters_tgrabs.html), a tool for live-tracking and video conversion.
+Following the instructions below to build the environment for and install trex, will also setup tgrabs.

 ### Build the Trex Environment